-Many schools use an external (and therefore objective) quality indicator to evidence value added.
-We as a College use ALPS to provide target grades.
-A popular and respected data analysis provider.
+Most schools use an external (and therefore objective) quality indicator to evidence value-added.
+We have selected ALPS to provide this external indicator.
+This is a popular and well respected data analysis provider based out of Durham University in the UK.